Skip to main content

 https://example.com

-The branch lines are colored red in the example above to stand out, but by default, branch lines use the same color, width, and style as the group borders.
-The following variables can be overridden to customize the branch lines.
+The branch lines are colored red in the example above to stand out, but by default use the same color, width, and style as group borders.
+These variables can be overridden to customize branch lines:

 :root {